Young women and men are diverging on politics. Why this gender gap matters.

 - Deep Read ( 6 Min. )

-Every presidential election since 1980 has had a gender gap.
+Every U.S. presidential election since 1980 has had a gender gap.
 And with just weeks to go before November’s vote, this year is no different: Polls show a majority of female voters prefer Vice President Kamala Harris, while a majority of men prefer former President Donald Trump.

 Among the youngest subset of voters, however, that gap is looking more like a chasm.